sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 The instance is ready.
 Would you kindly add 10 extra seats to the license so we can have a few extra seats for Sourcegraph management access?

 Here's the link to the password reset link <>.
-Please note the link will expire after 24 hours
+Please note the link will expire after 72 hours.
 ```

 ### Enable "private" mode